Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Different approaches to Vibronic Energies

 Finally, note that before we can diagonalize Eq. \ref{eq:H_exact_diab}, we must enforce a phase-convention for the diabatic states without which the Hamiltonian is not well-defined.
 To that end, below we enforce the parallel transport condition on electronic wavefunctions (which is always possible in one dimension).
 In other words, we match the phases of the diabatic wavefunction along $R$ so that $\left<\eta| d/dR|\eta\right> =0$.
 As a side note, for the case of adiabatic wavefunctions in Eq. \ref{eq:BH_vibronic}, we must also insist on the analogous smooth phase condition, $\left<\Phi|d/dR|\Phi\right> =0$.
 Thereafter, the $K N_R \times K N_R$ diabatic Hamiltonian matrix can be diagonalized to obtain BO vibrational energies.

 Now, formally, the eigenvalues of Eq. \ref{eq:BH_vibronic} and Eq. \ref{eq:H_exact_diab} must be identical.
-That being said, the intuition behind the development of a diabatic basis is to ignore any residual derivative coupling and diagonalize the much more inexpensive (but presumably less accurate) matrix:
+That being said, as noted above, the intuition behind the development of a diabatic basis is to ignore any residual derivative coupling and diagonalize the much more inexpensive (but presumably less accurate) matrix { } while including as few electronic states as possible.

-Obviously, in practice, for the most inexpensive calculations, one certainly wants to ignore all derivative couplings and include as few electronic states as possible.
 Very often this approach works, but the question of how many states are required for how much accuracy often complicates realistic {\em ab initio} calculations; formally, we must include all electronic states for the exact answer.
 This concludes our brief review of how to extract vibronic energies within a BH framework.